56curious/VKN_Official_Mod/README.md

 ## Installation
 You can find the mod at: https://steamcommunity.com/sharedfiles/filedetails/?id=1565793841

+The extension mod (includes factions, units etc.) can be found at: https://steamcommunity.com/sharedfiles/filedetails/?id=1632188752

 ## Credits
 Before retexutres are made, we have contacted the authors and requested permission.
 If you as a mod creator have noted something that you did not consent to, please message myself or another contributor so we can remove it ASAP.